-Expert, knowledge-based software that gives you accurate toxicity predictions quickly.
+Expert, knowledge-based software that gives fast and accurate toxicity predictions.

-- Derek Nexus is an expert knowledge-based software which gives predictions for a variety of toxicological endpoints.
+- Derek Nexus is expert, knowledge-based toxicology software which gives predictions for a variety of endpoints.

 - Derek Nexus can be used as part of an ICH M7 workflow.